Gabriela Mosquera: New Jersey Assembly

+At the time of her last legislative session, she served as the chair of the Women and Children Committee and served on the Appropriations Committee.

+She announced in 2023 that she would not run for re-election.

 District 4

-Each of the 40 districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.Each of the 40 districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
+Each of the 40 districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
 The representatives from the 4th District for the 2022—2023 Legislative Session are: